Mayan Archaeology Field School in Belize City

 Investigating the Subsurface Platform and Architectural Remains

 During a 2017 test pit excavation in the Middle Courtyard, the team uncovered a subsurface platform, which will be a primary focus of the upcoming 2023 investigations.
-The archaeological team will also implement a comprehensive test pitting program in the western and middle courtyards, with the aim of exposing the architecture of structures M-1, M-2, and potentially M-3.
+The archaeological team will also implement a comprehensive test pitting program in the western and middle courtyards, to expose the architecture of structures M-1, M-2, and potentially M-3.
 These efforts are expected to provide valuable insights into this enigmatic group m excavation and the architectural remains associated with it.

 The Rio Bravo Archaeological Survey